Student counselling and assessment

 Accredited and substituted studies are marked with H (pass) if a numerical grade is not applicable.
 All supervised practical training that aims to improve the student’s professional competence, is assessed according to the scale pass/fail and the final thesis according to the scale 0–5.
 The maturity test included in the final thesis is assessed on a pass/fail-basis.

 Grading scale at Xamk:

 1-2 = Satisfactory

 The student’s learning is also evaluated by assessing the learning outcomes of modules.
 This can take place as self-assessment by the student.
 Modules are not graded; instead, the purpose of assessing them is to view learning outcomes as larger entities than courses and to help you to reflect on the progress of your learning in a wider perspective.

 Recognition of prior learning

 Recognition of prior learning (RPL) promotes the smooth progress of studies and students’ motivation.
 You do not have to study what you already know and can focus on skills that you need to develop.
 It is also possible to acquire required skills through work experience while you study.
 Recognition of prior learning is possible in Bachelor’s and Master’s programmes.

 Prior learning acquired in different environments is valuable and can be demonstrated through the RPL process.
 You will receive further instructions for RPL in the beginning of studies.

-The degree regulations for Xamk are available through this link.
-The regulations are effective as of 1 January 2017.
+The updated degree regulations for Xamk are effective as of 1 January 2023.